Haveadream1/Rock-paper-scissors/README.md

   Display computer choice
   Review JS                 DONE
   Issue
-     *Button on top of text alert
+     *Button on top of text alert    DONE
      *Exceed of 1 round
      *Display the computer choice
      *Display the player choice